arlowatts/torys-map/worldbuilding/locations/oro-oro-ponoro-poron/index.md

 #### Tuvdak the Magnificent

 Over 600 years old, Tuvdak the Magnificent is the oldest red dragon on Oro-oro-ponoro-poron.
 Tuvdak is the undisputed king of the caldera, having driven off or killed a total of eight younger challengers desiring his hoard.
-He won his lair in from the red dragon Sarvol after an epic battle lasting days, which cemented Tuvdak's reputation as one to be reckoned with.
-By that time, Sarvol had driven off over a dozen younger dragons in contest for her lair, always leaving them with a crippling injury to remember her by, differentiating Tuvdak by his success.
+He won his current lair from the red dragon Sarvol after an epic battle lasting days, which cemented Tuvdak's reputation as one to be reckoned with.
+By that time, Sarvol had driven off over a dozen younger dragons in contest for her lair, always leaving them with a crippling injury to remember her by.
+Tuvdak's victory and Sarvol's death marked the end of an era on Oro-oro-ponoro-poron.

 #### Mosha the All-Knowing